 In collaboration with Oregon Health Authority and Oregon Alcohol and Drug Policy Commission (ADPC), researchers from the Oregon Health and Science University - Portland State University School of Public Health (OHSU-PSU SPH) conducted an inventory and gap analysis of service delivery resources available in Oregon to address substance use disorder prevention, harm reduction, treatment, and recovery.

-OHSU - Oregon Gap Analysis and Inventory Report.pdf
+OHSU - Oregon Gap Analysis and Inventory Report - 2023 update.pdf

 • All 36 Oregon counties showed violent crime, high alcohol outlet density, and low social